peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static explicit operator byte(
         PeterO.Numbers.EDecimal input);

-Converts an arbitrary-precision decimal number to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after truncating to an integer.
+Converts an arbitrary-precision decimal number to a byte (from 0 to 255) if it can fit in a byte (from 0 to 255) after converting it to an integer by discarding its fractional part.

 <b>Parameters:</b>